John Fuller: Dr. Jeramy Clark shares a situation that’s pretty common in his home with one of his teenage daughters.

 Jerusha: Yeah, well one of the most fascinating things is that a girl’s brain, the increase in progesterone interacts with the stress hormone called cortisol.
 So when a stressful thing happens in a girl’s brain, the progesterone in her brain makes it more difficult for her to calm down.
 There really is a reason why girls tend to have more drama than boys.
 So, as a parent, one of the things that you can do is allow the girl to calm down.
 Say, you know, give her some space; allow her to go in her room.
 And, as Jeramy mentioned earlier, don’t fuel the emotion.
 Let the emotion rise and fall.

-Jerusha: Eventually, it takes about 30 minutes, they say, no, no, for the calming down.
+Jerusha: Eventually, it takes about 30 minutes, they say--

 Jim: Right, so not the 90-second thing.

-Jerusha: Because once cortisol is released in the brain, it takes a while.
-In fact, in both girls' and boys' brains, the reaction is inverse to adults.
+Jerusha: --no, no, for the calming down.
+Because once cortisol is released in the brain, it takes a while for it to kind of … in fact, in both girls’ and boys’ brains, the reaction is inverse to adults.
 So whereas our brain as adults, releases a chemical called THP to counteract cortisol, in teenagers THP is ineffective.
 And in fact, it can sometimes have the reverse effect and cause escalating stress.
-So, we really, even though we feel we look at them and think, "You can handle this," we really have to look with compassion and say, okay, they need fewer stresses in their life.
+So, we really, even though we feel we look at them and think, “You can handle this,” we really have to look with compassion and say, okay, they need fewer stresses in their life.

 Jim: So as a parent of a teen girl and you recognize this, this is what’s happening, I’m in that moment, what’s a good thing to say?
 “Let’s take a break for 30 or 45 minutes and then let’s talk about this again.”